The first annual UK Maternal Mental Health Conference took place on 13th September 2017

 - Carmine Pariante, Professor of Biological Psychiatry, King’s College London & Consultant Perinatal Psychiatrist

-Funded by the National Lottery through the Big Lottery Fund
+The first annual UK Maternal Mental Health Conference was funded by the National Lottery through the Big Lottery Fund